France: ex-President Sarkozy found guilty of campaign fraud | DW | 30.09.2021

 Sarkozy had denied the charges, even after being convicted in a separate fraud case in March.
 In that case, he was given a three-year prison sentence for bribery and undue influence, two years of which were suspended.

-However, he is out of prison while he appeals that verdict, a process that could take years.
+Sarkozy is out of prison while he appeals that verdict — a process that could take years.

 The conversative former president is also facing a third corruption charge over allegations that during his successful 2007 campaign, he illegally received €50 million in contributions from then-Libyan dictator Moammar Gadhafi that were funneled to France through an intermediary.

 Sarkozy won the 2007 election with 53.1% of the vote.
-His charisma and eloquence ensured him an initial popularity that declined as he faced criticism over his handling of the global financial crisis and the 2011 Arab Spring uprisings.
+His charisma and eloquence ensured him initial popularity, which declined as he faced criticism over his handling of the global financial crisis and the 2011 Arab Spring uprisings.

 He lost the 2012 election to Socialist candidate Francois Hollande.